WELCOME TO THE NEUROLOGY RESIDENCY TRAINING PROGRAM AT STATEN ISLAND UNIVERSITY HOSPITAL AND LENOX HILL HOSPITAL

 Lenox Hill Hospital

-Lenox Hill Hospital is a 450-bed, acute care hospital located on Manhattan's Upper East Side with a national reputation for outstanding patient care, innovative treatments and clinical research.
+Lenox Hill Hospital is a 450-bed tertiary, research and academic center located in Manhattan's Upper East Side with a national reputation for outstanding patient care, innovative treatments and clinical research.
 Lenox Hill Hospital treats more than 150,000 patients each year providing health care to a socioeconomically and ethnically diverse patient population in the heart of New York City.
 The hospital has a long tradition of graduate medical education serving over 200 trainees across 27 programs.
-The Department of Neurology comprise of clinical and research faculty including leaders of their field in various subspecialties.
+The Department of Neurology comprise of clinical and research faculty including leaders in various subspecialty fields.
 As the partner institution in the combined neurology training program, residents will be involved in all inpatient neurology services at Lenox Hill Hospital and work closely with faculty clinicians and researchers.
-Residents will also spend time in the ambulatory setting during elective rotations and participate in clinical research at Lenox Hill Hospital.
+Residents will also spend time in the ambulatory setting, attend elective rotations and participate in clinical research at Lenox Hill Hospital.

 IN THE NEWS